-Luckily, we have the technology and the National Weather Service to warn us if a tornado is developing and headed our way.
+Luckily, we have the technology and the National Weather Service to warn us if a tornado is coming or developing.
 However, it is always good to know the warning signs if there is a chance of a tornado.

 “I stepped outside before the tornado actually got there, and I could hear it coming but couldn’t tell how far away it was.
 Well, of course it went right through, real fast.
 After it settled down, I peeped outside the window and walked outside, and saw the cars were crushed,” said Billy Gibson, one of our policyholders.
 Watch how OKFB helped Billy after a tornado hit his home.

 Two notable terms to know are tornado watch and tornado warning.
 A tornado watch signifies that the current weather is capable of producing a tornado.
 While a tornado warning signifies that one has been sighted or seen on a radar.
-If a tornado warning is issued, you are highly advised to seek shelter.
+When a tornado warning is issued you are highly advised to seek shelter.
 Understanding this difference can help you know what to do.

 As you create plans and checklists, remember to check-in with your OKFB agent to ensure your home and vehicles are protected under your Home Insurance and Auto Insurance policies.
 You focus on staying safe and prepared, and we’ll worry about protecting your assets.